About Special Education and Childhood Education

 The Exceptional Education Department has received accreditation from the Council for the Accreditation of Educator Preparation.

-Our exceptional education faculty are very involved in state and national organizations (e.g., New York State Council for Exceptional Children, National Council for Exceptional Children), and many are award-winning scholars.
+Our Special Education and Childhood Education faculty are very involved in state and national organizations (e.g., New York State Council for Exceptional Children, National Council for Exceptional Children), and many are award-winning scholars.

 Most field-based courses have fewer than 16 students.
 Other courses do not exceed 24 students and professors are able to differentiate certain learning experiences by students’ backgrounds and future career aspirations.